See the //email/testTo: ("TestReceiver") Full Documentation for complete information.

 - For XML Output Formats only, turn this on to include the SMTP log as CDATA in the XML output.
 See the TestReceiver Full Documentation for more information.

 The following options are restricted.
-They can only be used on systems that you directly control and that will not report CheckTLS as a threat.
+You can only use them on your own domain(s) and only on email systems that you directly control and that will not view CheckTLS as a threat.
+You may not use them on other domains, including your clients, vendors, or affiliates.
 Improper use will harm CheckTLS.com and we will block your access and cancel your subscription without refund.

 These options are not useful for testing the security of an email server.
 They do not affect the Confidence Factor and have no bearing on the security of emails.